Skip to content

 Possible Insights

-↑ Increased Vitamin D Levels
+↑ Increased Vitamin D Level

 May indicate an overdose of vitamin D supplements.

-↓ Low Vitamin D Levels
+↓ Low Vitamin D Level

 Can lead to bone weakness (osteomalacia), rickets in children, and an increased risk of chronic diseases.